Full Html

 Figure 5: MNP mediated tumor cell destruction under application of alternating magnetic field (AMF).
 First, nanoparticles are targeted to tumor by application of AMF.
 Then, frequency of AMF is changed to induce localized tumor ablation

 MNP has been traditionally used along with horseradish peroxidase (HRP), an enzyme commonly used for peroxidase activity.
 In these applications, catalytic activity is carried out by HRP, and MNP is used for magnetically modulated separation of a conjugated system for renewable applications.
 They can enhance efficiency at different processing steps and biological activity in complex mixture by the application of the magnetic field.
 However, Vallabani et al. found that MNP, such as magnetite (Fe3O4), possess intrinsic peroxidase-like-activity i.e. catalyze the oxidation of biological materials in the mixture.72 This allows catalysis with Fe3O4 nanoparticles where catalyst can be recovered by a magnetic field at the end or predetermined point.
 Since then, many inorganic nanoparticles have been tested for enzyme-like activities.72,73 The mechanism of the peroxidase-like activity of MNP is similar to HRP but offers many advantages.
 The catalytic activity of MNP is directly proportional to the amount of Fe2+ ions on the surface.
 The presence of a large number of Fe2+ ions on the MNP surface leads to a much higher catalysis rate as compared to HRP which has only one Fe2+ ion.
-Optimum catalysis activity of MNP, just like HRP, is achieved in a range of H2Oconcentrations above or below which decreases the catalysis rate.
+Optimum catalysis activity of MNP, just like HRP, is achieved in a range of H2O2 concentrations above or below which decreases the catalysis rate.
 Similarly, MNP activity is dependent upon the pH and temperature of the reaction mixture although they have a broader range of these working conditions.
 Due to their inorganic nature, MNP is much more stable and robust in biological systems.
 Interestingly, MNP show enzyme activity over a broad size range which makes them preferred candidates for immunoassays, biosensors, and nanodevices.74-75 Most researchers have prepared biosensors and biocatalyst of Fe3O4 in conjugation with other materials.
 Fe3O4 is conjugated to reduced graphene oxide (rGO) to combine the properties of both materials. rGO is a single atom thick layer of carbon and possesses excellent mechanical strength and flexibility.
 It has shown mild peroxidase-like activity of its own and can bind almost all materials due to its functionalized surface.
 Fe3O4-rGO shows higher enzyme activity than Fe3O4 or go alone and can be recovered under magnetic field.72 In this way, it is also possible to stop the catalytic reaction at a certain time to obtain a product of desired composition or associated properties.
 Together with the physical properties of rGO, the Fe3O4-rGO has emerged as a first-choice inorganic catalyst for economic, robust, reusable, and high sensitivity devices.
 The Fe3O4 based composites have been successfully evaluated for the detection of various biological compounds such as glucose76, dopamine77 glycoproteins78, etc.

 Magnetic field application in the biomedical field is generally regarded as safe.
 As scientists believe that MF can be used for the treatment of diseases, they should expect the opposite too.
 Just like chemotherapeutic drugs, uncontrolled exposure to otherwise beneficial magnetic fields may be harmful.
 An increasing number of studies support the notion that magnetic fields can produce many unwanted effects at frequency and amplitude being used for different biomedical applications.
 Although systematic reviews and meta-analysis studies have rejected some of these studies based on improper design or lack of statistically significant results, all of these findings cannot be ignored.
 In the case of MRI, many problems were reported including attraction of metallic objects in the room, interference with electromagnetic or metallic medical devices used by the patient, and unwanted side effects especially in patients with previous history.79 During the initial years of MRI, a few accidental injuries and even deaths were reported due to metallic objects, such as oxygen cylinders or chairs, being attracted by the strong magnetic field and hitting the patient in MRI machine.80 MRI interaction with metallic devices or implants used by the patients is two-tier.
 First, the static magnetic field can strongly attract metallic devices.
 Second, alternating AMF can generate current in these devices which may lead to fatal consequences.
 These effects can be hazardous to patients and may also distort image quality.
 However, current clinical practices have introduced various precautions and safety measures to reduce such complications.
 Usually, prior counseling of patients about the basics safety and efficacy of MRI is a useful step to prepare them for MRI and feel comfortable during the examination.
 Electromagnetic fields have been studied widely in animals and humans for their carcinogenic and genotoxic effects.
 The international agency of cancer research has categorized extremely low-frequency magnetic fields (ELF) (3-300 Hz) as possible carcinogens (class 2B).
 Currently, childhood leukemia is the only type of carcinogenicity whose association with occupational exposure to ELF is supported by scientific evidence.81 Direct damage to genes is not supported by well-designed studies, however, such effects may be observed in the presence of genotoxic agents.82 Similarly, various studies conducted to evaluate the effect of the static magnetic field indicated an increased risk of genotoxic effect.
 The genotoxic effects appeared in a dose-dependent fashion and tend to disappear after the removal of the magnetic field.83 On the other hand, Gunes et al. reported that genotoxic effects are negligible even at the stronger magnetic fields used in clinical settings.84